Adapted Athletics Intern

 Education:

-• Must be currently enrolled at San Diego State University as a Kinesiology student, taking a minimum of 6 units and within 3 semesters of graduation
+• Must be currently enrolled at San Diego State University as Kinesiology or Business student, taking a minimum of 6 units and within 3 semesters of graduation

 Experience: